Skip to main content

 The first release of the MAX platform is here! 🚀

-This is a preview version of the MAX SDK Developer Edition.
+This is a preview version of the MAX platform.
 That means it is not ready for production deployment and designed only for local development and evaluation.

 Because this is a preview, some API libraries are still in development and subject to change, and some features that we previously announced are not quite ready yet.
 But there is a lot that you can do in this release!